-Hey, what is up, guys!
-It’s your Librarian Husky here.
+Hey, what’s up, guys?
+It’s your Librarian, Husky, here.
 Today I want to talk about Abed’s storm spirit.
-If you don’t know who this is, it’s the mid laner for EG a lot of people consider him one of the best.
-I think there’s a good amount of people who think he is actually the best mid laner.
-At least, mechanically abed is incredible.
+If you don’t know who this is, it’s the mid-laner for EG; many people consider him one of the best, and I think there’s a good amount of people who think he is the best mid-laner.
+At least mechanically, abed is incredible.

 One Storm Spirit Gameplay